 What does IT outsourcing actually mean?
-Karel Fišnar, Manager of RSM Infinity Customer Centre and Cloud Services answers most frequently asked questions about IT outsourcing.
+Karel Fišnar, Manager of RSM CZ Customer Centre and Cloud Services answers most frequently asked questions about IT outsourcing.

 What are the opinions of Czech firms about outsourcing their IT infrastructure administration?

 To sum it up – the opinions are divided.
 Although companies are very well aware that their IT is falling behind, is snowed under with ordinary issues that are resolved on an ad-hoc basis and without any strategy, we get the same response again and again: ‘it hasn’t been so bad after all’.
 Well, that’s true.
 But if a firm is growing, it will reach a point where a decision must be made – either building up its own high-quality IT background including first-level support structures (helpdesk) and following at least fundamental ITIL recommendations.
 Or, the firm can embrace the outsourcing option.
 I am all for the latter alternative.

 IT monitoring can be divided into two parts: IT process monitoring under ITIL in general, using predefined metrics, or monitoring in the sense of supervision over IT technologies.
 Supervision over technologies is provided by network operations centres that are part of corporate IT infrastructure or a component of the outsourced solution.
 The centres collect monitoring results for all components (such as servers and network components).
 In general, there are several hundreds of various entities monitored by cutting-edge commercial tools as well as own-developed software.
 As for benefits, IT monitoring clearly increases the availability of individual system components and hence of the customer’s entire infrastructure.
 Also, a proactive and reactive monitoring of key business processes has in fact become a type of insurance: it guarantees maximum availability and minimum idle time of sources.